 The black tee shirt is a top seller, thus an A code.
 Your B item is the orange shirt as it is less sold.
 Only few people with specific buying criteria will get the last tee shirt: it is your C code.

 You will then set different target service levels depending on this ABC classification.
 In short, you will hold more stock for the black tee shirt to ensure maximum service rate.
-And you will accept more risk of stock-out for the fancy one, to optimize your inventory levels.
+And you will accept more risk of stock-out for the fancy one, to optimize your inventory turnover levels.

 Those service rates will be the input to compute your Safety Stocks, set your reorder strategy etc.